London | The Switch House and the New Tate Modern 2016

 To design the expansion, Herzog & de Meuron architects reunited with designer Jasper Morrison and landscape architect Günther Vogt, thus re-creating the team that in 1995 conceived the original renovation project of the Tate Modern.

-The £ 260-million addition will be clad with red bricks to harmonize its appearance to that of the former Bankside Power Station.
+65 meters high, the 11-floor-level expansion will be connected to the old building at levels 1 and 2 and through a pedestrian bridge at level 5.
+The £ 260-million addition will be clad with red bricks to harmonize its appearance with that of the former Bankside Power Station.

-To improve sustainability and reduce the impact on the environment, waste heat recovery, groundwater cooling and geothermal heat pump-based heating and cooling have been adopted.
+To improve sustainability and reduce the impact on the environment, waste heat recovery, groundwater cooling, and geothermal heat pump-based heating and cooling have been adopted.

 The new building, called Switch House, is not simply an expansion, it will completely redefine the Tate Modern complex morphology and logic.

-The objective behind the Tate Modern redesign and expansion is clearly expressed in the words by Chris Dercon, Tate Modern director: ‘Art is one of the most dynamic and engaged forms of human behavior, and when people step into a museum today, they don’t want to step out of their life, they want to get closer to it.
+The objective behind the Tate Modern redesign and expansion is clearly expressed in the words of Chris Dercon, Tate Modern director: ‘Art is one of the most dynamic and engaged forms of human behavior, and when people step into a museum today, they don’t want to step out of their life, they want to get closer to it.
 The new Tate Modern will be so much more than a container for art, it will be a platform for human encounters.’

 The new Tate Modern © Hayes Davidson and Herzog & de Meuron.Courtesy of Tate Modern

 The Switch House.
 Photo Duncan Miller / Flickr